 • Voluntary cost-sharing is encouraged but not required.
 Please specify any anticipated in-kind departmental/instructor contributions/support for this project (optional).

 The TLC supports a community of practice, which brings together educators and scholars from across the disciplines to engage in pedagogical research discussions.
-The TLC also provides support for IRB applications and quantitative and qualitative research studies.
+The TLC also provides support for IRB proposals and quantitative and qualitative research studies.
 Tier 2 grants may be leveraged to defray publication costs for a successful pedagogical research project.

 Proposal Review Process

-Proposals received by TLC are assigned to the Tier 3 Educational Innovation Grants Review Committee chair to confirm they meet all requirements prior to review.
+Proposals received by TLC are assigned to the Catalyst Grant Educational Innovation Grants Review Committee chair to confirm they meet all requirements prior to review.
 All proposals are carefully reviewed by a committee of peers who are experienced instructors, prior grant recipients, and/or individuals with expertise in relevant areas of instructional development and education research.
 These reviewers, nominated by the Vice Provost for Teaching and Learning, are carefully chosen to ensure a knowledgeable and equitable evaluation process.
 Care is taken to make sure reviewers have no conflicts of interest with the proposal.
 The committee evaluates the proposals and makes recommendations to the Vice Provost for Teaching and Learning for consideration.
 In some cases, the committee may suggest changes to the proposed project, which will be considered in final funding decisions.
-Applicants will be notified of proposal decisions via email, which may entail further consultation with TLC staff to address necessary amendments to proposal or proposal budget prior to funding transfer.
+Principal Investigators will be notified of proposal decisions via email, which may entail further consultation with TLC staff to address necessary amendments to proposal or proposal budget prior to funding transfer.

 Requirements Associated with Funded Projects

-• Progress report shared with Vice Provost for Teaching and Learning and department chair at the end of the funding period.
+1. Progress report shared with Vice Provost for Teaching and Learning and department chair at the end of the funding period.

-• For projects focused on course redesign or curriculum development, please provide a copy of your revised syllabus for each impacted course reflecting the changes you’ve incorporated as a result of this grant.
+2. For projects focused on course redesign or curriculum development, please provide a copy of your revised syllabus for each impacted course reflecting the changes you’ve incorporated as a result of this grant.
 Other projects will also be required to submit an artifact resulting from the intervention; this will be specified in the closing email from TLC staff.

-• Completion of brief survey.
+3. Completion of brief survey.
+Questions may include:

 Finally, within six months of the closing date, award recipients should arrange time at a departmental meeting to present their work to colleagues and their chair.
 Feedback from this discussion should inform future development efforts, particularly if planning to submit a second grant proposal related to the same project (i.e. renewal grant).